Moortiii/Protocol_Buffers/README.md

     - main.py
 ````

-We can then type the following command to generate a `board_pb2.py` file using `protoc`:
+We can then type the following command to generate a `board_pb2.py` file in the current directory using `protoc`:

 `protoc -I=. --python_out=. board.proto`

 More information on the generation can be found [here](https://developers.google.com/protocol-buffers/docs/reference/java-generated).
+It is also possible to specify a path to the `.proto` file using the `--proto_path=` argument.

 ### Creating instances of Protocol Buffer Messages in Python